kali-mx/Toolbelt/README.md

 # Toolbelt
-handy portable tools for foothold work.
+handy portable tools for foothold, privesc and pivoting.